NewKnowledge/imgcluster/README.md

 # Imgcluster

-quick start to cluster an equal number of different images according to their spectral similarity with the SIFT algorithm
+Quick start guide to cluster images according to their similarity with the SIFT algorithm.

+Dependencies are listed below.
+At the moment, Python 3.5 is needed if an anaconda install is in use (OpenCV 3.1 produces a conflict with conda).

+The package expects a seed directory (e.g., `imgs` in the example below) with a substructure such that similar images are located in their own directory.

+The target clustering directory (e.g., `images` below) can be populated with a random sample of *n* images from each sub-directory by calling `sample_imgs`.
+If needed, images can be scraped from google with `google_image_scrape.py`.

+For reference, the example below took 953 seconds (6 sub-directories with 10 sample images each).

 ```python
 import sys